WholeStory Speech: Building Social and Communication Skills through Storytelling

 The SEST Approach

-SEST encourages individuals to more fully communicate about themselves, their thoughts, emotions, and desires, through the medium of storytelling.
+SEST encourages individuals to more fully communicate about themselves, their thoughts, emotions, and desires through the medium of storytelling.
 SEST does not require strict adherence to a set of rules.
 Instead, it is a flexible approach, recognizing the “wholeness” of the individual and accepting individuals for who they are in the moment.
-The SEST practitioner guides them in and through that moment, while encouraging more open and meaningful communication and skill development.
+The SEST practitioner guides them in and through that moment while encouraging more open and meaningful communication and skill development.
 Assumptions of ability—at any moment or level—are not part of SEST.
 Practitioners are taught to “see” the client as they come to a session, physically, emotionally, and holistically, and work together from that point of reference.
-Parents are an integral component of SEST and learn about storytelling alongside their child and ways to practice it together outside the therapy setting.
+Parents are an integral component of SEST and learn about storytelling alongside their children and ways to practice it together outside the therapy setting.

 Two levels of SEST training